 The SR1.5 also found that reaching and sustaining net zero anthropogenic CO2 emissions and reducing net non-CO2 radiative forcing would halt anthropogenic global warming on multi-decadal time scales (high confidence).
-The maximum temperature reached is then determined by cumulative net global anthropogenic CO2 emissions up to the time of net zero CO2 emissions (high confidence) and the level of non-CO2 radiative forcing in the decades prior to the time that maximum temperatures are reached (medium confidence).
+The maximum temperature reached is then determined by (i) cumulative net global anthropogenic CO2 emissions up to the time of net zero CO2 emissions (high confidence) and (ii) the level of non-CO2 radiative forcing in the decades prior to the time that maximum temperatures are reached (medium confidence).